 This can be particularly true for one of the most popular breakfast foods on the planet – eggs.
 Part of the reason for the popularity of chicken eggs is their versatility.
 Not only are egg yolks and egg whites common ingredients in many recipes but they are also consumed on their own worldwide in various forms.

 The problem is eggs are not vegan-friendly.
 While this may seem obvious, many vegetarians continue to include eggs in their diet to supplement the amount of protein they are getting.

-Eggs are the product of a bird’s reproductive system, and so they contain reproductive cells as well as the undeveloped embryos of unborn chicks.
+Eggs are the product of a bird’s reproductive system, so they contain reproductive cells and the undeveloped embryos of unborn chicks.
 For this reason, eggs cannot be considered to be vegan in any way.

 One of the more unlikely arguments for considering eggs to be vegan is that they are plant-based food.
 Eggs come from chickens, which are a type of bird, and birds are not mammals.
 Therefore, eggs cannot be classified as animal products.
 Another argument is that eggs are a renewable resource.
 Chickens lay eggs constantly, so there is no need to kill any animals in order to get more eggs.

 However, there are some arguments against calling eggs vegan.
 One is that egg production is not a cruelty-free process.
 Chickens raised for eggs are typically kept in small cages and are not given enough room to move around.
 They are also often deprived of food and water.
 In addition, the male chicks are killed because they cannot lay eggs.